-For some disability recipients who have representative payees, the IRS has deposited an SSDI or SSI recipient's stimulus money into the representative payee's bank account or sent the payee a check.
-But since the stimulus money isn't a Social Security or SSI benefit, the representative payee is not responsible for managing it.
-Disability recipients who want to use the money on their own can ask their payees for it.
-Recipients who want assistance in managing or saving the stimulus money can request help from the representative payee, but it will outside the normal role of representative payee, and the representative payee doesn't have to include the stimulus payment in their annual accounting to Social Security.
+For some disability recipients who have representative payees, the IRS deposited the first stimulus payment into the representative payee's bank account or sent the payee a check.
+But since the stimulus money isn't a Social Security or SSI benefit, the representative payee was not responsible for managing it.
+Disability recipients who want to use the money on their own were instructed to ask their payees for it.

-Some disability lawyers have reported receiving stimulus payments that were meant for former clients whom the lawyers helped get disability benefits.
-The Treasury Department is looking into this; this was an error that shouldn't have happened.
-Lawyers who received the money erroneously will reverse the direct deposits to the IRS, and the IRS should send out a paper check to the proper recipients.
+Similarly, some disability lawyers reported receiving first stimulus payments that were meant for former clients whom the lawyers helped get disability benefits.
+Lawyers who received the money erroneously were instructed to reverse the direct deposits to the IRS.

 |Beware of Stimulus Check Scams

 |Scammers claiming to be from the Treasury Department or the IRS have been calling, texting, and emailing disability recipients, asking for personal financial information or for a fee to expedite your stimulus payment.
 Do not respond; the IRS will not contact you for your information, and you do not have to pay a fee to receive your check.